AshishKadyan/feedback-email/README.md

 #### 3.1 Prerequisites: AWS IAM and Build Artifact S3 Bucket
 You will need an AWS account to build and deploy this application.
 There are two key requirements:

 * A S3 Bucket for SAM Build Artifacts - which the SAM CLI will use to host lambda packages (code) prior to deployment to AWS.
-For a quick start, create a S3 bucket called `cup-central-milyr-sam-dev` in the same AWS region in which stack is to be deployed
+For a quick start, create a S3 bucket called `dls-asgard-thor-ges` in the same AWS region in which stack is to be deployed
 * An IAM with appropriate permissions to S3 bucket, AWS Lambda and AWS Cloudformation.
-For a quick start, create an IAM user with similar policy as mentioned in this [file](./etc/iam-policies/cup-central-local-metrica-ilayer-sam.json).
+For a quick start, create an IAM user with similar policy as mentioned in this [file](./etc/iam-policies/dls-local-ges-sam.json).

 #### 3.2 SAM Config file
 Following mandatory keys need to be present in every config file:
-* app - Name of the application, e.g. 'milyr'.
+* app - Name of the application, e.g. 'ges'.
 This name will be used to construct unique stacks in AWS cloud formation.
 * region - AWS Region in which stack will be deployed, e.g. 'us-west-2'
 * sam_s3 - Configurations related to AWS S3 bucket needed for SAM
-   * bucket_name - The name of the S3 bucket used for uploading the build artifacts., e.g. 'cup-central-milyr-sam-dev'
+   * bucket_name - The name of the S3 bucket used for uploading the build artifacts., e.g. 'dls-asgard-thor-ges'
    * bucket_prefix - A prefix name that the command adds to the artifacts name when it uploads them to the S3 bucket.
-The prefix name is a path name (folder name) for the S3 bucket., e.g. 'sam-milyr'
+The prefix name is a path name (folder name) for the S3 bucket., e.g. 'sam-ges'
 * parameters - Key value map of custom application parameters (or environment variables), for e.g.
    * Key 1 - Value 1
    * Key 2 - Value 2